Lady Macbeth of Mtsensk (opera): Act 2

 Katerina and Sergei are together.
-Sergei querulously says that their affair will have to end due to Zinovy's impending return and that he wishes that he and Katerina could marry – Katerina assures him that they'll marry but refuses to tell him how she'll arrange it.
-Sergei then falls asleep; Katerina is then tormented by Boris' ghost and cannot sleep.
-Later, she hears Zinovy returning.
-He has been called back by one of the servants with the news of his father's death.
+Sergei says that their affair will have to end because Zinovy is about to return, and that he wishes he and Katerina could marry.
+Katerina assures him that they will marry but refuses to tell him how she will arrange it.
+Sergei falls asleep; Katerina is tormented by Boris's ghost and cannot sleep.
+Later she hears Zinovy returning.
+He has been called back by one of the servants with news of his father's death.
 Although Sergei hides, Zinovy sees his trousers and belt and guesses the truth.
 As he and Katerina quarrel, he whips her with the belt.
-Hearing Katerina's cries, Sergei emerges and confronts Zinovy, who then tries to escape to call the servants.
-Katerina stops Zinovy: she and Sergei then proceed to strangle him; he is finally finished off by Sergei with a blow on the head with a heavy candlestick.
-The lovers hide the corpse in the wine-cellar.
+Hearing Katerina's cries, Sergei emerges and confronts Zinovy, who then tries to escape and call the servants.
+Katerina stops him: she and Sergei strangle him, and Sergei finishes him off with a blow to the head from a heavy candlestick.
+The lovers hide the corpse in the wine cellar.